BramSuurdje/proxmox-helper-scripts/README.md

 > [!WARNING]
 > always check the source code of the scripts before running them.
 Copying random scripts without understanding what they do can lead to data loss or other security issues.

-> [!NOTE]
-> This website is not affiliated with the Proxmox VE Helper Scripts repository.
-This website is simply a redesign of the original website, with a focus on readability and security.

 ## 👀 Why even use the Re-design?

 ### Overview